AppointmentGuru/AppointmentGuru-Website/help/how-do-I-pay.md

 # How do I pay for my AppointmentGuru subscription?

 Near the end of your free trial, AppointmentGuru will send you an email with details on upgrading to a paid monthly subscription via credit card.
+You can also click on the blue *Make a payment* button by going to Accounts > Billing in your AppointmentGuru account.

 If you choose not to subscribe, your AppointmentGuru account will become read-only (no functionality will be possible) but you will always be able to upgrade to a paid subscription at any time.